 We fly without fossil fuels, batteries, lithium, solar panels, helium, hydrogen and carbon emissions.
-This marks the most sustainable human flight in the history of aviation, being certified by the FAI (Fédération Aéronautique Internationale).
+This marks the most sustainable human flight in the history of aviation.
+The FAI (World Air Sports Federation) recognises some of its achieved performances as World Records.

 *A safe & certified vehicle